 If you want it to be redeemed for a different price than the one purchased for then select "value" from the drop down menu and choose the amount it will be redeemed for.
 This would usually be more than the purchase price, not less.

+The last lot of fields on a voucher record let you set the rules of where the voucher can be purchased.
+The choices allow for purchasing to be disabled entirely, purchased in the office, or purchased both in the office and online.
 You can also add a more in depth description that will be displayed on the website (as long as both check boxes are selected) in the Web description field.

 Purchasing a voucher in onCourse is done through Quick Enrol window.
 You can search for a voucher by either start typing in the Vouchers name or SKU in the 'Enter course or item' field on the left side of the page.
 Alternatively you can click in the 'Enter course or item' field, then click on the 'Show all' button next to the word 'VOUCHERS' on the right side of the page.
 Once you have found the voucher you want click the 'Select' button next to it.